dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 	{% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:71-79 %}
 2. Update `WorkerFormContainer` to pass `formValidate` as `onFormValidate`:
 	{% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerFormContainer.ts' lines:6-10 %}
+3. Within `WorkerForm` first add `onFormValidate` to the `WorkerFormProperties` interface:
+	{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:21-27 %}
-3. Within `WorkerForm`, create internal methods for each form field's validation using `onFormValidate`, and pass those methods (e.g. `onFirstNameValidate`) to each `ValidatedTextInput` widget.
+	Then create internal methods for each form field's validation and pass those methods (e.g. `onFirstNameValidate`) to each `ValidatedTextInput` widget.
 This should follow the same pattern as `onFormInput` and `onFirstNameInput`, `onLastNameInput`, and `onEmailInput`:
-	{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:52-62 %}
+	{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:51-61 %}

 {% instruction 'Handle calling `onValidate` within `ValidatedTextInput`' %}

 You might have noticed that the form no longer validates on user input events.
 This is because we no longer handle validation within `formInput` in `ApplicationContext.ts`, but we also haven't added it anywhere else.
-To do that, add the following private method to `ValidatedTextInput`, and pass `onInput: this._onInput` to `TextInput`:
+To do that, add the following private method to `ValidatedTextInput`:

 ```ts
 private _onInput(event: TypedTargetEvent<HTMLInputElement>) {